wp-plugins/sully/readme.txt

 3. The admin page.

 == Changelog ==
+= 1.5 =
+* Update changelog code to better handle special characters.
+* Added notice to end of changelogs when they have been truncated.

 = 1.4 =
 * Replaced the table in the dashboard widget with a multiline format to better support the upcoming WordPress 3.8 releases 3 column dashboard layout.